GLOBAL MARKETS-Dollar slumps, oil rebound proves fleeting

 U.S. Treasury debt yields fell.
 Benchmark 10-year Treasury notes were last up 2/32 in price to yield 2.21 percent, from a yield of 2.24 percent late Tuesday.

-Gold initially rose 0.2 percent, supported by dollar softness, but ended nearly flat on the day as investors remained cautious ahead of the anticipated Fed rate rise next week.
+Gold initially rose 0.2 percent, supported by dollar softness, but investors remained cautious ahead of the anticipated Fed rate rise next week.
 (Additional reporting by Tanya Agrawal, Gertrude Chavez-Dreyfuss and Dion Rabouin in New York and Clara Denina in London; Editing by James Dalgleish)

 Jan 20 Britain's FTSE 100 index is seen opening up 9 points at 7,217 on Friday, according to financial bookmakers, with futures up 0.08 percent ahead of the cash market open.